AwalaApp/network-website/tech-overview.md

 ## Service (de)centralisation

 Awala services can be centralised, decentralised or hybrid.
-The examples so far illustrate a centralised service, where Facebook (the service provider) operates an Internet endpoint middleware, which processes all the communication between users.
+The examples so far illustrate a centralised service, where Facebook (the service provider) operates an Internet endpoint, which processes all the communication between users.
 However, it's also possible to build decentralised services where Awala gateways transport parcels between users, with no involvement from a server operated by the service provider.

-For example, the following video illustrates how Alice could post the message “Hi!” to Bob on WhatsApp via Awala whilst she’s connected to the Internet – assuming that Meta or a third party has built an Awala-compatible WhatsApp app for Android:
+For example, the following video illustrates how Alice could send the message “Hi!” to Bob on WhatsApp via Awala whilst she’s connected to the Internet – assuming that Meta or a third party has built an Awala-compatible WhatsApp app for Android:

 {% include embed_mp4_video.html path="/assets/diagrams/service-decentralised.mp4" %}